Cervical cancer: Cancer subtypes

-Though squamous cell carcinoma is the cervical cancer with the most incidence, the incidence of adenocarcinoma of the cervix has been increasing in recent decades.
+Though squamous cell carcinoma is the cervical cancer with the highest incidence, the incidence of adenocarcinoma of the cervix has been increasing in recent decades.
 Endocervical adenocarcinoma represents 20–25% of the histological types of cervical carcinoma.
 Gastric-type mucinous adenocarcinoma of the cervix is a rare type of cancer with aggressive behavior.
 This type of malignancy is not related to high-risk human papillomavirus (HPV).

-Noncarcinoma malignancies which can rarely occur in the cervix include melanoma and lymphoma.
+Noncarcinoma malignancies, which can rarely occur in the cervix, include melanoma and lymphoma.
 The International Federation of Gynecology and Obstetrics (FIGO) stage does not incorporate lymph node involvement in contrast to the TNM staging for most other cancers.
 For cases treated surgically, information obtained from the pathologist can be used in assigning a separate pathologic stage, but is not to replace the original clinical stage.

 Staging

 Cervical cancer is staged by the FIGO system, which is based on clinical examination rather than surgical findings.
-Prior to the 2018 revisions to FIGO staging, the system allowed only these diagnostic tests to be used in determining the stage: palpation, inspection, colposcopy, endocervical curettage, hysteroscopy, cystoscopy, proctoscopy, intravenous urography, and X-ray examination of the lungs and skeleton, and cervical conization.
-However, the current system allows use of any imaging or pathological methods for staging.
+Before the 2018 revisions to FIGO staging, the system allowed only these diagnostic tests to be used in determining the stage: palpation, inspection, colposcopy, endocervical curettage, hysteroscopy, cystoscopy, proctoscopy, intravenous urography, and X-ray examination of the lungs and skeleton, and cervical conization.
+However, the system allows the use of any imaging or pathological methods for staging.